 Pop Quiz: What’s better than a fudgy brownies recipe made with a swirl of creamy caramel and bacon?
 If you answered NOTHING, you just earned a gold star!

-In an effort to lose about 60 excess pounds, I’ve been monitoring my daily consumption of carbohydrates, especially refined sugars and unhealthy, processed grains, which has helped a LOT.
+In an effort to lose about 60 excess pounds, I’ve been monitoring my daily consumption of carbohydrates lately, especially refined sugars and unhealthy, processed grains, which has helped a LOT.
 I was worried that I’d feel deprived without my bread and pasta, but then I remembered that bacon doesn’t have ANY carbohydrates.
-Awesome news for this carboholic, bacon lover!
+Awesome news for this bacon lover!

-Bacon is high in fat, so it’s important to eat it in moderation, but let’s get real… when have I ever eaten bacon in moderation?
+Bacon is high in saturated fat, so it’s important to eat it in moderation, but seriously… when have I ever eaten bacon in moderation?!
 Besides, if I’m giving up cheesy ranch biscuits, I need a comfort food fix, and bacon is my

 gateway drug food of choice.
 Remember the golden dieter’s rule, though… All things in moderation.

-That means I can have a splurge worthy dessert now and then.
-Enter stage left, caramel covered bacon!
+That means I can have a splurge-worthy dessert now and then.
+Hello caramel covered bacon!

 Please don’t even pretend you aren’t ready to run to your kitchen and start crisping up bacon right now.
 Even if you’re not a bacon freak like I am, how can you possibly resist salty, crispy bacon? *swoon*

 I could be completely happy chowing down on caramel covered bacon alone, but if I’m going to splurge, I think it’s important to make it worth the exercise effort.

 Crispy, salty, caramel covered bacon, swirled throughout chewy brownies.
 Can you stand it?!
 I’m a bit impressed with myself for dreaming this recipe up.